 "A taxpayer who couldn’t pay into an IRA when single can use the joint income to fund one and potentially put away thousands of dollars for retirement while receiving substantial tax benefits," O’Brien said.

 If both spouses have benefit packages from their jobs, they can pick the most valuable benefits from the two plans, Antonioli said.
-So, for example, if the husband can have pre-tax money deposited in an IRA, meaning the deposit reduces his taxable income, and the wife can’t, they can put family money into an IRA for her, too.
+So, for example, if spouse can have pre-tax money deposited in an IRA, meaning the deposit reduces his taxable income, and the other spouse can’t, they can put family money into an IRA for the second spouse, too.

 The right mixture of benefits from two plans can increase a couple’s tax savings in other ways.
 Fay mentioned child care as an example.
 “If they have dependent children, they can benefit from using benefit plans such as dependent care plans,” Fay said in an email.
 “It is frequently the case that one of them may not have such a plan, but the other one does.”